-Join Uli Staiger for an in-depth discussion in this video Painting a shadow, part of Photoshop Artist in Action: Uli Staiger's Wasp Attack.
+Join Uli Staiger for an in-depth discussion in this video Painting a shadow, part of Digital Painting in Photoshop: Wasp Attack.

 All these objects are photographed separately but they're all photographed on this table.
 So, what they need now is of course a shadow because there's no shadow in this image so far because the shadow was cut away, so we have to build it.
 Let's start with the glass.
 So before we build a shadow for the glass, we have to make clear where the sun is, and is going.
 And looking at the whole image, you can see that the sun definitely must be somewhere on the right side.

 Of course we have light coming from the left side.
 Do you see these two bright stripes on the coffee machine?
 But hm, these are not the sun, definitely not because you can see no sun reflection here.
 Looking at the right side the light is a lot brighter, so this is the main light we have, and it must come some where from the right side.
 Looking at this reflection, I would say the light is probably on the edge.
 Maybe outside the edge, and of course we could just imagine the light being here.

 What I would like to see, though, is something different.
 I would like to see the sun inside the image.
 So we just put the sun on this edge here.
 It will look that perfect that probably nobody will tell you that you put in a fake sun.
 So this is exactly we're going to do, we put in a fake sun later.
 But first we have to make clear that here, on this spot, the sun is going to appear.
 If it's appearing here, the shadow is going to spread from this direction towards the camera.
 And this is what we're going to do now, we're going to paint the shadow inside the image.